France-ioi/algorea-devdoc/ops/new_instance.md

 - the supported languages and the default one
 - the login-module client id and secret
 - `itemPlatformId` to communicate with tasks
-- the title on top left (inc. language-specific ones) for the frontend
+- the title on top left (inc. language-specific ones) and in browser tabs for the frontend
+- a logo if any
 - whether skills are enabled
+- whether groups should be shown in the left menu

 ## SSL / DNS